kyoos15/greenlight-campus/README.md

-GreenPulse Frontend is a React-based web application for visualizing environmental data.
+GreenPulse Frontend is a React-based web application for visualising environmental data.
 It provides interactive charts, dashboards, and real-time updates to help users monitor energy efficiency and sustainability metrics.

 ## Features